Skip to content

 Snow mold, also known as snow rot, is a common problem in areas with late snow covers and cold, damp springs.
 Snow mold flourishes under snow or wet leaves during the winter months.
 Snow mold is more prominent when the winter’s first snows were early and heavy enough to cover ground that wasn’t yet fully frozen.
 Conversely, a cold winter without much snow cover results in less snow mold in the spring.

-Snow mold is caused by two types of fungi: gray snow mold (Typhula spp; also known as Typhula blight), and pink snow mold (Microdochium nivalis, also known as Fusarium patch).
-As the names suggest, gray snow mold has a white-to-grayish webbing, while pink snow mold is grayish to pink.
+Snow mold is a lawn disease caused by two types of fungi: gray snow mold (Typhula spp., also known as Typhula blight) and pink snow mold (Microdochium nivalis, also called Fusarium patch).
+Gray snow mold appears as white to grayish webbing on the grass, while pink snow mold has a gray-to-pink tint.
+You’ll usually spot these patches after snow melts in early spring.

 Adam’s Pest Control Gets Rid of Common Weeds and Lawn Diseases.